What is Explorer Scouts?

 Chief Scout’s Top Awards

-To find out more about the Chief Scout’s Platinum and Diamond Award please click the respective badges below.
+To find out more about the Chief Scout’s Platinum and Diamond Award please click the respective badges above.

 This is the highest award you can achieve as a youth member in the Scouts.
 This is the peak of an Explorers time in the section and can be achieved up to the age of 25.
 To complete this award, you need to complete your Gold Duke of Edinburgh Award, 18 Nights Away and complete 6 items from the International, Community and Values lists.